dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 Next, we began to fit models in an effort to prepare our models to predict the last twenty percent of the data that we had set aside as a test case.

-Due to the time constraints and large amount of data, we decided to focus on a univariate time series forecast vs a multivariate time series forecast. --One reason for the switch was that our hardware was unable to keep up with the amount of observations and features in an hourly prediction with multiple feature.
+Due to the time constraints and large amount of data, we decided to focus on a univariate time series forecast vs a multivariate time series forecast.
+One reason for the switch was that our hardware was unable to keep up with the amount of observations and features in an hourly prediction with multiple feature.

 # Structure of Repository
 - PNG -- contains images created during EDA and those linked in README